 Have you found certain groups of women are more at risk than others?
 If you are comfortable sharing your own experiences, could you provide examples?

 Yes, I am a mixed race, binary trans woman.
 And as such I understand the risks involved by living openly and the importance of speaking out for fairness and equality.
-Well over 300 trans women were murdered due to hatred and bigotry in the last year as our TDOR list was revealed it shows that the vast majority of these people who have lost their lives were people of colour.
+Well over 300 trans women were murdered due to hatred and bigotry in the last year (2018) as our Transgender Day Of Remembrance (20th November) list was revealed it shows that the vast majority of these people who have lost their lives were people of colour.

 In your experience as a defender, what are your main concerns when carrying out your activism in the private, public, and digital sphere?

 Personally, I feel unable to not speak out as I am committed to helping empower other women’s voices to be heard.
-I am aware of some trans women who are very reclusive as they do not feel they would be accepted as themselves.
+I am aware that some trans women are very reclusive and they do not feel they would be accepted as themselves.
 This saddens me as we have but one life and if we are unable to be our true selves then the world is missing out on some amazing people.

 In the face of all these challenges, what has given you the motivation to continue?